 - Oil Pulling — As trendy as it is, oil pulling has actually been around for centuries.
 It involves swishing a tablespoon of coconut oil around your mouth for up to 20 minutes before spitting it out.
 While this is not harming your teeth per se, there is no data to suggest it cleans, sanitizes, or whitens them as promised.
 Save yourself 20 minutes a day by brushing with fluoride toothpaste and ask me about how to safely and effectively whiten your teeth.

-- Using Fluoride-Free Toothpaste — Sure, you can brush your teeth and get them relatively clean with a fluoride-free toothpaste, but what you CAN’T do is protect them from decay.
+- Using Fluoride-Free Toothpaste — Sure, you can brush your teeth and get them relatively clean with fluoride-free toothpaste, but what you CAN’T do is protect them from decay.
 There are those who suggest that fluoride is to blame for a host of health conditions, but research has shown that it is only toxic when ingested in large amounts.
-Stick with an American Dental Association–approved fluoride toothpaste and follow the directions on the tube: Use only a pea-size amount of paste and DO NOT SWALLOW.
+Stick with an American Dental Association–approved fluoride toothpaste and follow the directions on the tube: Use only a pea-sized amount of paste and DO NOT SWALLOW.

-As happy as we are to learn that our patients are interested in keeping their teeth sparkling white and clean, we wish they’d turn to the experts — aka US — before doing something that may cause more harm than good.
+As happy as we are to learn that our patients are interested in keeping their teeth sparkling white and clean, we wish they’d turn to the experts — aka the US — before doing something that may cause more harm than good.
 The next time you learn about a new trend in dentistry, be sure to contact our office to make sure it’s safe.
 Be well until your next appointment!